Skip to content

 • Run Coalesce's code generation by either:

-• Running dotnet coalesce in the web project's root directory
+• Running dotnet coalesce in the web project's root directory (dotnet restore first if you get an error about "command or file was not found").

 You're now at a point where you can start creating your own pages!